wp-plugins/wp-ultimate-recipe/readme.txt

 * Very first version of this plugin

 == Upgrade notice ==

+= 2.1.8 =
+Update when experiencing JS issues

+= 2.1.7 =
+Update highly recommended

+= 2.1.6 =
+Be sure to update if you're experiencing JavaScript issues

 = 2.1.4 =
 Update recommended.
 A few bug fixes